Home » Best Forex Brokers in June 2026 » Forex Brokers for Scalping

 Launched in 2007, Axi is regulated by the FCA, ASIC, and CySEC, with headquarters in Sydney.
 Its lineup includes over 290 tradable instruments, although availability may vary by country.
 For example, customers in some countries such as Malaysia can access as many as 1,000 tradable markets.
 Axi is a MetaTrader broker, facilitating online trades via MT5 and MT4 for desktop and browsers.

-A copy trading app is available to clients looking to follow top-performing traders and replicate their strategies, though past performance does not guarantee future results.
 Registered clients have access to multilingual customer service, transparent pricing, and educational content.
-Axi accommodates scalpers by partnering with a large pool of major liquidity providers to deliver raw spreads as low as zero pips on Pro and Elite accounts.
-The broker permits full and partial hedging but prohibits all forms of arbitrage.
+Axi accommodates scalpers by partnering with a large pool of over 20 major liquidity providers to deliver raw spreads as low as zero pips on Pro and Elite accounts.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 The vast majority of retail client accounts lose money when trading in CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.